ymotongpoo/ymotongpoo/biography.md

 ## Shrot bio

 Yoshi Yamaguchi is Senior Developer Relations Engineer at Google Cloud, where he focuses on Observability and SRE.
-Yoshi has been leading and supporting developer communities in Japan over 10 years.
+Yoshi has been leading and supporting developer communities  Japan over 10 years.
 (29 words, 188 characters)

 ## Mid bio